QuickBooks Blog

 • Decreases when liabilities are larger than the assets.
 If this is the case, you may have to invest more money to cover the shortage.

-An owner's equity statement, also known as a statement of changes in equity or statement of owner's equity, is used in several key situations:
+A statement of owner's equity is used in several key situations:

 1. End of accounting period: An owner’s equity statement is typically prepared at the end of an accounting period (monthly, quarterly, or annually) to show the changes in the owner's equity over that period.